c57fr/concrete5-5.7.0/README.md

 [![Build Status](http://img.shields.io/travis/concrete5/concrete5-5.7.0/develop.svg)](https://travis-ci.org/concrete5/concrete5-5.7.0)

-# concrete5 5.7.0 Developer Repository
+#concrete5 5.7.0 Developer Repository<br>Pour la Team Francophone de dev c57fr

 This is the developer repository for the 5.7 version of concrete5.
 In addition to user facing improvements (documented on concrete5.org), 5.7.0 is much different under the hood than 5.6 and earlier.
 In this repository we can make sure that 5.7 gets the attention it deserves, and anyone who wants to contribute to active 5.7 development can do so.